Kanegraffiti/LessonPlans/Basic Science/Week6_Basic_Science_Lesson_Plan_JSS1-3.md

 - Careful observation and recording help us **notice similarities and differences** among organisms.
 - Classification and reasoning lead to **better understanding of habitats and adaptations**.
 - Sharing findings through tables and presentations is part of **communicating scientific results**.
+- Practise these skills at home by **observing household plants or pets**, recording features, and explaining your conclusions to family members.
+- Using charts, diagrams, or digital tools to present data makes your explanations clearer and strengthens communication skills.

 ### Assignment